freakmaxi/kertish-dos/head-node/README.md

 Each provider has its own setup procedure before to take action. (`sample` field in available providers list)

 ##### Important Note
 Hooks are executed in a sync manner.
-That means it will be executed after the dfs operation and will wait until the hook finishes the execution.
-If you are adding hooks which do not have any lazy execution implementation this will slow down the file operation and decrease the performance of the DFS.
+That means it will be executed after the dos operation and will wait until the hook finishes the execution.
+If you are adding hooks which do not have any lazy execution implementation this will slow down the file operation and decrease the performance of the DOS.

 You can add a hook to a parent and children.
 If there will be more than one hook in the chain to execute in the folder tree, this will be done from the children hooks to parent hooks direction.